Eligibility and Enrollment

 Participant Eligibility

-The “Plan Year” for Welfare benefits starts July 1 and ends June 30.
-To be eligible for Welfare benefits during a Plan Year, you must have “Covered Earnings” (earnings on which an employer pays contributions to the Welfare Fund) during the prior calendar year as follows:
+Welfare benefits start July 1 and ends December 31.
+To be eligible for Welfare benefits you must have “Covered Earnings” (earnings on which an employer pays contributions to the Welfare Fund).

 Dependent Eligibility